beneaug/EmbroideryQuoteCalculator/QUICKBOOKS_OAUTH_SETUP.md

 ### For Expired/Used Authorization Code:

+Our new implementation handles this automatically with a server-side OAuth flow, but if you still encounter issues:

 1. Start the authorization process fresh:
    - Click "Continue to Application" to clear any current parameters
    - Go back to the QuickBooks settings page